BillyGeros94/TABLEAUPortfolio/README.md

 - **Project 3: Gaming Sales**

     This detailed report visualizes gaming sales trends over the years.
 It includes vertical bar charts that showcase the best-selling genres and top gaming publishers in North America.
-Additionally, there are vertical bar charts illustrating the best-selling platforms in Europe.
+Additionally, there are horizontal bar charts illustrating the best-selling platforms in Europe.
 A line chart tracks yearly gaming sales, providing a clear view of sales trends over time.

 - **Project 4: NYC Airbnb**